-NONDISCRIMINATION POLICY (Title IX)
+NON-DISCRIMINATION POLICY (Title IX)

-Nazarene Bible College subscribes to the principles and laws of the State of Colorado and the federal government pertaining to civil rights and equal opportunity, including Title IX of the Education Amendment of 1972.
-Nazarene Bible College policy prohibits discrimination on the basis of race, sex, religion, age, color, national or ethnic origin, marital status, or handicap in recruitment and admission of students, employment, scholarship and loan programs, and in the operation of all college-administered programs, activities, and services.
+Nazarene Bible College subscribes to the principles and laws of the State of Colorado and the federal government pertaining to civil rights, equal employment opportunity (EEOC) and the Americans with Disabilities Act (ADA), including Title IX of the Education Amendment of 1972.
+Nazarene Bible College policy prohibits discrimination on the basis of race, sex, religion, age, color, national or ethnic origin, marital status, or disability in recruitment and admission of students, employment, scholarship and loan programs, and in the operation of all college-administered programs, activities, and services.